zlagpacan/LOROF/spec/design/alu_iq/alu_iq.md

     - IDLE VALUE: {1'b0, 1'b0, 1'b0, 1'b0}
 - dispatch_op_by_entry
     - see [Supported Ops](#supported-ops)
+    - essentially a pass-through value to the output of the issue queue
     - indexed by IQ entry
     - IDLE VALUE: {4'bx, 4'bx, 4'bx, 4'bx}
 - dispatch_imm_by_entry
     - immediate data value
+    - essentially a pass-through value to the output of the issue queue
     - indexed by IQ entry
     - IDLE VALUE: {32'hx, 32'hx, 32'hx, 32'hx}
 - dispatch_A_PR_by_entry